thomasbattram/thesis/index/thesis.utf8.md

   text-align: justify}
   </style>

+  Below is a list of publications I have been involved with throughout my PhD, some of which is presented in this thesis.
+I conducted the vast majority of the work, but in certain scenarios others also contributed and I have detailed this in contributions statements at the end of each chapter.
+The first and senior authors for each piece of work have agreed on my contributions detailed in these statements. <br>

+  \textbf{Relevant to this thesis} <br>

   Battram,T., Richmond,R.C., Baglietto,L., Haycock,P.C., Perduca,V., Bojesen,S.E., Gaunt,T.R., Hemani,G., Guida,F., Carreras-Torres,R., et al. (2019) Appraising the causal relevance of DNA methylation for risk of lung cancer.
 Int.
-J. Epidemiol., 10.1093/ije/dyz190.
+J. Epidemiol., 10.1093/ije/dyz190. <br>

+  \textbf{Not relevant to this thesis} <br>
 declaration: |
   <style>
   body {